Molesmalo/StarWarsMod4AirMash/Features.md

 <br><br>
 <br>

+## Vanilla Theme

+It's airmash's default look, with all the other features from StarMash.
+Also, in CTF missiles and players are optionally colored to their teams' colors.

 ## **Gameplay**

-### Non-printable characters replaced with [WS]
+### Non-printable characters replaced with �

-Non-printable unicode characters are replaced with [WS], to avoid some players using (abusing) those chars as names, which affects the game when playing CTF (because you can't see that the flag has been taken).
+Non-printable unicode characters are replaced with �, to avoid some players using (abusing) those chars as names, which affects the game when playing CTF (because you can't see that the flag has been taken).

 ![Non-print Chars](https://molesmalo.github.io/StarWarsMod4AirMash/WebResources/WSNames.jpg)